Dheuster/AFT-FO4Edition/readme.txt

      First Steps:

      1) Ensure AFT is at the Bottom of your Load Order

      2) Ensure the file <installdir>/Data/Scripts/followersscript.pex
         does not exist. install directory for most user is:

         C:\Program Files\steam\steamapps\common\Fallout 4

-     3) Visit the mods home page and check the forum that tracks known incompatible mods.
+     3) Visit the mods home page at nexusmods and check the forum that tracks known incompatible mods.
 Make sure you are not using one of the mods listed.

+     4) TGM (God Mode) stops player combat events.
+When activated mid-combat, it makes the game think the player is forever in combat, which can break things like outfits, auto-relax and even idle chatter.
+For those who use TGM, go to 3rd person view, open console, click on the player and use the command "IsInCombat".
+If it says the player is in combat when they are not, you need to disable TGM and get into a fight to fix the state.

      Second Steps:

      If the above steps do not fix the issue, then confirm the following: